 Q: What is the process of Mohs surgery?

-A: Mohs surgery is a technique in which cancerous lesions are removed one layer at a time until healthy tissues are found.
-The goal of Mohs surgery is to remove all the cancer cells while minimizing removal of healthy tissue.
+A: Mohs surgery is a technique where cancerous lesions are removed one layer at a time until the healthy tissues are found.
+The goal of Mohs surgery is to remove all the cancer cells while keeping your healthy tissue intact.

 Q: What is cosmetic repair?

-Q: Do all Mohs surgeons perform cosmetic repair?
+Q: Do all dermatologic surgeons also perform cosmetic repair?

 Q: Are there certain types of skin cancer that qualify for Mohs surgery?

-A: Mohs surgery has great success for both basal cell carcinomas and squamous cell carcinomas, and can be used on rarer tumors.
-Mohs surgery is typically indicated were tissue-sparing is important.
-There are published criteria defining areas appropriate for Mohs surgery.
+A: Mohs surgery has great success for both basal cell carcinomas and squamous cell carcinomas.

 Q: What is the success rate for Mohs?